Category Archives: Boo

 Grant Smith & The Power, summer 1968, shortly after Kenny Marco (second left) joined and before Mike Harrison (second right) and Val Stevens (far right) departed

-With Marco on-board the group recorded their second single, ‘Thinkin’ About You’ c/w ‘You Got What You Want’, issued on MGM and released that autumn.
+With Marco on-board the group recorded their second single, ‘Thinkin’ About You’ c/w ‘You Got What You Want’ at Art Snider’s Sound Canada studios in Toronto.
+The tracks were picked up by MGM and released that autumn.
+(Ed.
+Stone thinks Jon Palma was the guitarist on these two tracks and not Marco).

-Grant Smith and the Power MGM 45 Thinkin' About YouIn October 1968, Harrison left to join McKenna Mendelson Mainline but was not replaced immediately.
+Grant Smith and the Power MGM 45 Thinkin' About YouIn October 1968, Harrison left to join McKenna Mendelson Mainline.

-Stevens also left at this point and William Smith, who’d previously worked with The Soul Searchers, Jimmy Smith, Lenny Breau and David Clayton-Thomas came in, covering bass on Hammond organ.
+Stevens also left at this point and William Smith, who’d previously worked with The Soul Searchers came in, covering bass on Hammond organ.

 November 1968, left to right: Brian Ayres, Kenny Marco, Wayne Stone, Grant Smith, Steve Kennedy, Ralph Miller and William Smith.
 Photo used for back cover of their LP

-Line up F was responsible for recording the bulk of the group’s album on Boo in November 1968, which also included the band’s debut single and tracks recorded by earlier line ups.
+Line up F was responsible for recording the bulk of the group’s album on Boo in November 1968, which also included the band’s debut single and a few tracks recorded by earlier line ups.

 Grant Smith and the Power Boo!
 LP Keep on Running Side B label